Joel-Barratt/Hierarchical-tree-dissection-framework/README.md

 ```
 >If all is well, then the code should run to completion (it will take a while depending on the number of threads you choose).
 The final cluster memberships will be printed in the "clusters_detected" directory.

+# Important note
+The way the current code differentiates between the two species of Cyclospora is due to the fact that Cyclospora ashfordi is less common in our population than C. cayetanensis.
+So after the tree is cut into two, the largest of the two populations is assumed to be C. cayetanensis and the smaller is going to be C. ashfordi.

 # Reference
 If you find this code helpful, please cite the following study: **yet to be published**.